jarlemag/Election-stuff/README.md

 #### Output:
 Determines if the election results (number of seats awarded to each party) are identical.
 Returns True if yes, False if no. Prints the result.

+ Returns: None (unable to compare results), True (results are identical) or False (results are not identical).

 ### comparecounts()